 The GDPR and the laws that implement it into Member States' national laws (where applicable) have raised the risks of actions seeking collective redress for data breaches or non-compliance with privacy requirements.
 Of that, there's no doubt.
-This is despite the lack of a general European data privacy class action mechanism.

 But there are steps you can take to prepare.
 As a minimum, you should: